Skip to content

 The reporting language guidance is operationally significant.
 SWGANTH formalised a four-tier opinion scale that had been used informally across the discipline for decades.
 An identification is "positive" when the remains are consistent with the decedent's known biological profile and no trait excludes identification: expressed as "identification confirmed."
 When the evidence is consistent but antemortem comparison material is limited: "consistent with."
 When the biological profile is compatible but cannot place the decedent to the exclusion of others: "cannot exclude."
 When a trait in the skeletal remains is incompatible with the known decedent: "excludes."
 This four-tier language directly aligns with the qualified-opinion framework used by INTERPOL DVI teams and by the UK Forensic Science Regulator's guidance on reporting uncertainty.

-SWGANTH dissolved in 2014 not because its work was complete but because the NIST-OSAC architecture created a more permanent and better-resourced successor structure.
-The Organisation of Scientific Area Committees (OSAC), established under the 2009 National Commission on Forensic Science recommendations and formally chartered by NIST in 2014, created an Anthropology Subcommittee within the Biology and Chemistry Scientific Area Committee.
+SWGANTH dissolved in 2014 because the NIST-OSAC architecture created a more permanent and better-resourced successor structure, not because its methodological work was complete.
+The Organisation of Scientific Area Committees (OSAC), established in response to the 2009 National Academy of Sciences report "Strengthening Forensic Science in the United States" and formally chartered by NIST in 2014, created an Anthropology Subcommittee within the Biology and Chemistry Scientific Area Committee.
 The OSAC Anthropology Subcommittee absorbed the SWGANTH document set and continued the standards-development work under a more formal administrative structure, with explicit pathways for publishing standards through the American Academy of Forensic Sciences Standards Board (ASB) and through NIST itself.

 The OSAC Anthropology Subcommittee sits within the Biology and Chemistry Scientific Area Committee (SAC), one of five SACs in the OSAC structure.
 It meets quarterly, comprises practising forensic anthropologists (including ABFA Diplomates), forensic pathologists, laboratory directors, and legal liaisons, and operates under published OSAC governance rules that require transparency, public comment periods for draft standards, and documented conflict-of-interest management.